 8: Carbon dioxide is used to dispense beer

 If you go to a pub or a bar, chances are that they do have a carbon dioxide monitor in the back of the facility or in their cellar (or they should have).
 This is because carbon dioxide (or ‘dispense gas’ as it is commonly known in the beverage industry) is used to add the bubbles to beer as well as push it from the keg to your glass.

 9: Carbon dioxide can be used to keep home furnishings clean

 Did you know an American University has conducted research where carbon dioxide vapour is used to freeze home furnishings?
 This process removes allergy-causing substances and kills dust mites, reducing asthma symptoms.

 10: Carbon dioxide can be used to put out fires

 Carbon dioxide is used in some fire extinguishers.
 It works by removing the oxygen that the fire needs to burn, plus it is cheap and widely available.

 However, it can be dangerous if used in an enclosed space as not only can it take oxygen away from the fire, it can take oxygen away from the atmosphere and you too.

 We hope that you learned something new today!
-If you want to know more about our range of carbon dioxide monitors (and who wouldn’t after this blog post!?), contact our friendly sales team today and we’ll be happy to help.
+If you want to know more about our range of carbon dioxide monitors, contact our friendly sales team today and we’ll be happy to help.

 Author: Kate Ingham, Digital Marketing Executive